PowerCommands/PowerCommands-Tutorials/Tutorials/the-basics.md

 ```
 zip --help
 ```
-But that is not all, on the options some validation will be triggered, the use of ! before the name of the option will do that if the filter or output option is provided they must also have a value.
+But that is not all, on the options some validation will be triggered, the use of ! before the name of the option will do that if the filter option is provided they must also have a value.
 This means that you do not have to write code to validate this your self.
 In this tutorial we will not dig deeper than this when it comes to the **PowerCommandsDesign** attribute.

 ## Implementation code sample
 We wil use the built in ZipService that is used to archive log files to actually zip the files so we do not need to write that code.
 But we need some implementation code to provide the ZipService with some parameters.
 The ZipService needs the Path to a valid directory to Zip the files in that directory.
 We could also use a output directory parameter if we want.